lihaoyun6/ComfyUI-llama-cpp/README.md

 #### Download models:
 - Place your model files in the `ComfyUI/models/LLM` folder.

+> If you need a vLLM model to process image input, don't forget to download the `mmproj` weights.

 ## Credits
 - [llama-cpp-python](https://github.com/JamePeng/llama-cpp-python) @JamePeng
 - [ComfyUI-llama-cpp](https://github.com/kijai/ComfyUI-llama-cpp) @kijai